CREEPers on conferences:

 During the field trip, Angelo had the opportunity to look at different styles of deformation occurred in several rock types, such as migmatitic paragneiss, granulites, amphibolites and marbles affected by folding, boudinage and mineral lineation (figure), among other deformation structures.

-Besides doing science, we also had some ESRs who did their outreach activity.
+Besides doing science, we also had some ESRs who did outreach activities.
 Beatriz and Linfeng, both from the University of Mainz, offered 2 seminars aimed at the first and fifth grade pupils in the school ‘Pacinotti-Archimede’ in Rome on February 17th.
 They introduced the Marie Skłodowska Curie actions and encouraged the young students to study science.

 Giacomo was given the opportunity to give a short seminar to the last year students of the “Liceo Scientifico Dal Piaz” in Feltre (Italy), his hometown.
 A two-hour presentation on the study of faults and earthquake propagation, mostly overlapping with his field of study, entitled “The Brittle Behaviour of the Earth: Faults and Earthquakes”.
 By request of the science teachers Giacomo presented a brief overview on the recent earthquake swarm in Central Italy.